-- ✓ We use our preferred regression model or meta-analysis to predict an effect size and standard error at a specific follow-up period or34 - ✓ We calculate a multiplicative adjustment (and standard error) from the regression or meta-analysis for a given follow-up period that we apply to a program's first effect size to estimate the second effect size.
-The second approach may be used if we find that the effect size decays, but we do not suspect that it decays to zero.
+- 1) We use our preferred regression model or meta-analysis to predict an effect size and standard error at a specific follow-up period or - We calculate a multiplicative adjustment (and standard error) from the regression or meta-analysis for a given follow-up period that we apply to a program's first effect size to estimate the second effect size.
+The second approach may be used if the effect size decays but not to zero.
 For example, we may find that, on average, effect sizes decay by 50% over 36 months but may not decay following those 36 months.
-For a program for which we have little or no longer-term information, we would multiply the first effect size by 0.5 to get an estimate of the second effect size three years later.
-We also calculate a standard error on the decay multiplier of 0.5 and use the formula for the variance of the product of two random variables to calculate a standard error for the second effect size.35
+For a program with little or no longer-term information, we would multiply the first effect size by 0.5 to estimate the second effect size three years later.
+We also calculate a standard error on the decay multiplier of 0.5 and use the formula for the variance of the product of two random variables to calculate a standard error for the second effect size.

-Finally, in some cases, we are unable to estimate program effects beyond the first effect size using either meta-analysis or regression analysis.
-This may occur with "secondary" outcomes.
-Secondary outcomes are those that are not the prime focus of a program, such as crime outcomes from studies whose primary focus is changes in substance abuse outcomes.
-In these cases, we may have few or no rigorous evaluations that measure the outcome over time, and thus, we cannot predict whether program effects on these secondary outcomes decay over time.
-For these secondary outcomes, until more information is accumulated, we may assume that effects decay to zero for all time periods following those measured in the studies.
+Finally, we cannot estimate program effects beyond the first effect size in some cases using either meta-analysis or regression analysis.
+In these cases, we may have few or no rigorous evaluations that measure the outcome over time.
+Thus, we cannot predict whether program effects on these outcomes decay over time.
+For these outcomes, until more information is accumulated, we may assume that effects decay to zero for all periods following those measured in the studies.